Whether a household is in fuel poverty is determined by the interplay of three key factors:

 National analysis of fuel poverty data indicates that households in fuel poverty are more likely to occupy large, older houses, and be owner-occupiers and families.

-In 2015, there were an estimated 79,800 households in Herefordshire, 16.6% of which were in fuel poverty (13,300); a higher proportion than in the West Midlands region (13.5%) and England (11%).
+In 2016, there were an estimated 81,800 households in Herefordshire, 13.5% of which were in fuel poverty (11,000); a higher proportion than in England as a whole (11.1%).
 The majority of households affected by fuel poverty live in rural areas.

 Being off the mains gas grid significantly increases the risk of a household being in fuel poverty, as the fuel options for off-grid homes are often more expensive and less energy efficient than gas.
 Furthermore, rural households are also more likely to be living in older and less thermally efficient dwellings, and to have a lower than average household income.